VACUMM/sonat/doc/source/core.rst

-A classic dynamical ensemble evolves with time and is created by performing different runs of the same model, that differ for instance by their initial or boundary conditions, by their forcing, or by the value of their internal parameters.
+A classic dynamical ensemble evolves with time and is created by performing different runs of the same model, that differ for instance by their initial and/or boundary conditions, by their forcing, or by the value of their internal parameters.
 Such ensemble simulate the model errors and is used by stochastic assimilation schemes such as the Enkf [#enkf]_